ClaudeAlves/RES_labo_SMTP/README.md

     jojo.adventure@weeb.jpp
     ```

 4. You must have at least three victims for the application to function.
-Indeed the victims are separated in groups of three.
+Indeed the victims are separated in randomly selected groups of three or more.
 5. Write a list of prank messages in a similar fashion, but separated by `==`:

     ```